oriuminc/vagrant-ariadne/README.md

     access that you enjoy on your local machine.
   - The standard MySQL port `3306` inside the VM has been forwarded to port `9306` on the local machine.
-This was done to avoid conflicts on systems with `3306` is already in use by MySQL on the local machine.
+This was done to avoid conflicts on systems where `3306` is already in use by MySQL on the local machine.
     When the VM is booted, you may connect your MySQL GUI to port `9306` to access the VM's MySQL directly.
-  - If your `config/config.yml` file is showing up as altered when running `git status`, and you'd like git to [un]ignore it locally:

-        git update-index --[no-]assume-unchanged config/config.yml

 Known Issues
 ------------